Intracomp Oc Hd

 Following the February training:

-- Selected facilitators will be expected to engage with documentation and research processes
+• Selected facilitators are expected to produce a tangible output, and engage in documentation and research processes

 KEY DATES: